Natural Health Blog | Heart Health & Diet

 Low Carb Diet and Coronary Heart Disease

-A study relased today in the New England Journal of Medicine concludes that diets lower in carbohydrate and higher in protein and fat are not associated with an increased risk of coronary heart disease, and when vegetable sources of fat and protein are chosen, these diets may even moderately reduce the risk.
+A study released in the New England Journal of Medicine concludes that diets lower in carbohydrate and higher in protein and fat are not associated with an increased risk of coronary heart disease, and when vegetable sources of fat and protein are chosen, these diets may even moderately reduce the risk.

 All in all, this is a pretty useless study from the Department of Nutrition, Harvard School of Public Health.
 Anyone with any understanding of diet and nutrition knows (and has known for years) that the problem with high protein diets is not heart disease.
 It's things like: